anthagas/GettingAndCleaningDataProject/codebook.md

 Create a logical vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
 Subset this data to keep only the necessary columns.
 ## Step 5.
 Use descriptive activity names to name the activities in the data set

-Merge data subset with the activityType table to cinlude the descriptive activity names
+Merge data subset with the activityType table to include the descriptive activity names
 ## Step 6.
 Appropriately label the data set with descriptive activity names.

 Use gsub function for pattern replacement to clean up the data labels.